gumilevskij/Framework/joss/paper.md

 - `Snowdrop` is a Python package that only uses open source libraries listed in the pypi repository.
 - This package is platform neutral and can be run on Windows, Linux, Unix, and Mac machines.
 - `Snowdrop` models can be written in user-friendly *YAML* format, pure Python scripts, or in a combination of both.
-- Non-linear equations are solved iteratively via Newton's method. `Snowdrop` implements the *ABLR* stacked matrices and *LBJ* [@Juillard:1998] forward-backward substitution method to solve such systems.
+- Non-linear equations are solved iteratively via Newton's method. `Snowdrop` implements the *ABLR* stacked matrices and *LBJ* [@Juillard] forward-backward substitution method to solve such systems.
 Linear models are solved with *Binder Pesaran's* method, *Anderson and More's* method and two generalized *Schur's* method that reproduce calculations employed in *Dynare* and *Iris*.
 - Several desirable computational techniques for *DSGE* models are implemented in `Snowdrop`, including:
   - Non-linear models can be run with time dependents parameters
   - Goodness of fit of model data can be checked via the *Bayesian* approach to the maximization of likelihood functions.